 Tritium, at concentrations significantly higher than background levels, was detected in on-site groundwater monitoring wells installed in 2007 and in 2010 in response to industry events and the discovery of primary system leakage from underground Augmented Off Gas (AOG) System condensate return piping into the subsurface groundwater pool under the plant site.
 The leakage from this piping was terminated in early February, 2010.
-Extensive sampling and analysis was performed on groundwater samples and other media throughout all of year 2013.
-Further steps to remediate the contamination of the subsurface groundwater layer under the plant site are underway.
-Additional assessment of the dose contribution of radioactive waterborne releases from this event is provided in the 2013 Annual Radioactive Effluent Release Report.
+Extensive sampling and analysis was performed on groundwater samples and other media throughout all of year 2014.
+Steps to remediate the contamination of the subsurface groundwater layer under the plant site were terminated in December 2014.
+Additional assessment of the dose contribution of radioactive waterborne releases from this event is provided in the 2014 Annual Radioactive Effluent Release Report.